kiernann/demnom/docs/sim_college.md

 standard deviation is used to simulate many elections and calculate a probability.

-Below you can see the results of 1,000 simulated elections in Maryland, where of votes were cast for the Democratic candidate in the last election.
-The area under the curve past 50% is the *probability* of a democrat winning again in the next election.
+Below you can see the results of 1,000 simulated elections in Vermont, which saw 65.2% of votes were cast for the Democratic candidate in the last election, but has a historical standard deviation of 0.1, we can generate 1000 new elections from our random normal distribution.
+Any simulated election with a share of the major party vote greater than 50% is considered a Democratic victory.
+The percentage of those simulated elections won is the *probability* of a Democrat winning the next election.

 ![](sim_college_files/figure-gfm/example_range_md-1.png)<!-- -->

-Now, lets see the distribution of 1,000 simulated elections in Florida, a much closer election with only of voters supporting the democratic candidate.
+Now, lets see the distribution of 1,000 simulated elections in Pennsylvania, a much closer election, where only 49.4% of voters supported the democratic candidate but where the historical standard deviation is much lower at 0.033.
+You can see how the number of elections below and above 50% is more equal, meaning our simulated probability is much closer to 50%.
+This is a state where we will use a prediction market.

 ![](sim_college_files/figure-gfm/example_range_fl-1.png)<!-- -->